Search by Keyword

 Song Structure and Style

-We first start out with a free-form-style introduction which showcase (presumably) the degree of mastery that George had of the sitar by that time.
+We first start out with a free-form-style introduction which showcases the degree of mastery that George had of the sitar by that time.
 No meter or number of measures can or were intended to be set – the intention being to create an air of surprise and anticipation, and in the process, set the exotic mood.
-After two glissandos, he begins his impressive ‘noodling around’ and, with another glissando thrown in, the tempo is set with the first appearance of the main “riff” (if we dare to call it that).
+After two glissandos, he begins his impressive "noodling around" and, with another glissando thrown in, the tempo is set with the first appearance of the main “riff.”

 The sixth measure, which contains the final sitar riff of the refrain, is also reduced to three beats to make the riff fit squarely into the setting.
-Interestingly, the jarring distorted sound mentioned in the preceding subheading, presumably from the “fuzz guitar,” is heard in the first half of measures three through six to simulate a chord change.
+Interestingly, the jarring distorted sound mentioned in the preceding subheading from the “fuzz guitar” is heard in the first half of measures three through six to simulate a chord change.

 Unpredictably, seemingly out of nowhere (unless you happened to be counting out exactly ten measures), the next refrain jumps into the picture.
 Since there is no a cappella ending to the preceding instrumental verse, there is no need for the three-measure “riff” to get things going, thereby reducing this refrain to only four measures.
 The fourth measure, however, is three-beats long to accommodate the “riff” that appears therein, ending this shortened refrain as all the others.

 This is George’s “baby” all the way, his pride showing through all three minutes of its duration.
-His hypnotic and banal vocals could never be more suited than in this context, the double-tracking helping to play the part as well.
-To whatever degree he played the sitar, it’s quite impressive, especially coming from a young Englishman in his early 20’s who was just introduced to the instrument about a year before.
+His hypnotic and banal vocals could never be more approporiate than in this context, the double-tracking helping to play the part as well.
+George's sitar playing is quite impressive, especially coming from a young Englishman in his early '20s who had only been introduced to the instrument about a year before.
 His acoustic and electric guitar work, while not too distinguishable on the track, show that he was quite involved in its recording.

 George’s lyric message may touch slightly on Eastern beliefs, but primarily is perceived as depicting the futility of a fast moving existence.
 “Each day just goes so fast,” he bemoans, “I turn around, it’s passed.”
 His next line, “You don’t get time to hang a sign on me,” may remind us of a 1965 interview with Larry Kane as included in his book “Ticket To Ride.”
 Speaking about their first US visit, George stated: “When we first came over here they didn’t know us all that well.
 People, like, hang tags on you.
 Ringo was the cuddly one or something.
 Paul was the lovely one, and I was the quiet one, and John was the shouting one.
 I’ve been the same all along.
 I talk when I feel like it.
 I shut up when I don’t feel like talking.”